mikihau/reading-notes/kubernetes-in-action.md

 - Commands:
   - `apply -f <file or url to file>`: the declarative way of configuring resources
   - `run <pod-name> --image=<> --generator=run-pod/v1 --command -- <command>`: run an ad hoc pod

+#### Ch 6: Volumes: attaching disk storage to containers
+- Volume: volumes is the way to share data among containers in the same pod.
+A volume is a subresource of pod, so it exists while the pod lives -- data might be able to get persisted depending on the volume's type.
+  - Data for `emptyDir` and `gitRepo` volumes is lost when the pod terminates.
+  - Data for `hostPath` volumes gets persisted on the node.
+  - Can use external network-attached file systems for persistent data, which include storage services provided by cloud providers, nfs and so on.
+- PersistentVolume(`pv`): a cluster-level resource (not namespaced).
+PV is a resource administered by cluster admins to decouple storage technology and app developers -- thus making the manifests universial to other K8s clusters.
+Access modes: ReadWriteOnce, ReadOnlyMany, ReadWriteMany (number of nodes).
+-PersistentVolumeClaim(`pvc`): a developer can create a pvc, which bounds a pv by matching the required size and access mode of available pvs.
+Pods can then mount those pvcs.
+After pvcs are deleted, the underlying pvs can get recycled (data deleted and back to the pool), deleted, or retained (waiting for admin to take action).
+- StorageClass(`sc`): another cluster level resource. a cluster might have different classes of storage with different characters and performance.
+A cluster admin can create scs, each attached to a provisioner, to auto provision pvs when pvcs come in.
+In the pvc, the dev can specify which sc the app wants to have.
+- Use `storageClassName` to specify the sc.
+If key `storageClassName` doesn't exist, a default sc will be used.
+If `storageClassName` is set to an empty string, a pre-provisioned pv will be used.